 – What are the compliments that you most often receive?

-…Hang on a minute… what do we do about our weaknesses?
+…Hang on a minute… what do we do about our opportunities?

-What are our weaknesses?
-And why even try to understand what are our weaknesses, especially now that we’ve realised how great we are at so many other things?
+What are your opportunities?
+And … you are probably thinking why even bother to understand your opportunities, especially now that we’ve realised how great we are at so many other things?

-Suffice to say that understanding and knowing your weaknesses is just as important as understanding your strengths.
+Suffice to say that understanding and knowing your opportunities is just as important as understanding your strengths.
 Why?
-There is lots of research that tells us that if we focus on the things that we do well, we excel and drive high performance, however if we ignore our weaknesses it does affect our leadership style.
+There is enough research that shows us that if we focus on the things that we do well, we excel and drive high performance, however, if we ignore our opportunities it does affect our leadership style.
 It impacts the level of collaboration we will receive from peers and team members.

-Should you improve your weaknesses or focus on your strengths?
+Should you improve your opportunities or focus on your strengths?

 The key to this is to notice what you avoid.